yingyliu/E-Commerce-Back-End/README.md

 ## Learning point
 - I learn how to use sequelize to set up database models.
 - I learn how to use Insomnia to test API routes.
+- I learn how to use the dotenv package to store sensitive data.

 ## Link